Diana Șoșoacă: 2021 reporter controversy

 On 12 December 2021, Șoșoacă was interviewed by Italian reporter Lucia Goracci who was investigating the anti-vaccine movement for Rai 1.
 After a very tense exchange, Șoșoacă locked the door of her apartment and called the police, stating that someone had entered her office.

 Once police had arrived, Șoșoacă asked that all of Goracci's footage be deleted.
 Goracci said that she and her crew had been held captive by the senator and that she had been punched by Șoșoacă's husband without the police intervening.
 The stalemate ended after eight hours, following an intervention by the Italian embassy.

 False claims about the 2023 Turkey–Syria earthquakes

 In February 2023, she falsely accused the United States of causing the Turkey–Syria earthquakes with a seismic weapon. Șoșoacă used Facebook to spread fake news on the matter, using footage from 2009 falsely claiming to be from 2023.

 Iron Guard commemoration (2024)

 Police officers from Ilfov County announced that they are investigating and opening a criminal case according to emergency ordinance no. 31/2002 after several people, including Șoșoacă, commemorated Iron Guard leader Corneliu Zelea Codreanu at a wayside cross in Tâncăbești.
 Some of the participants raised their hands in the Hitler salute.

+St. Petersburg International Economic Forum (2026)

+In 2026, she attended a Russian-backed forum in Saint Petersburg, where she addressed Vladimir Putin, criticized Romania’s political leadership, and posed for photographs with several prominent Russian and pro-Russian figures, including individuals subject to European sanctions and conviction.